dockerpac/quotas-workshop/README.md

 kubectl delete -f 4-wrongquotamemory.yaml
 ```

-# Deployment when Quota of Namespace is full
+## Deployment when Quota of Namespace is full

-First let's fill the Namespace quota with a dummy application
+First let's fill 80% of the Namespace quota with a dummy application

 ```sh
 kubectl apply -f 5-fillquota.yaml deployment.apps/fill-quota created
 ```

-Now deploy your application
+Now deploy your application with 2 replicas

 ```sh
 kubectl apply -f 6-outofquota.yaml